WarwickCDI/workshop-networks-a-skillsworkshop/README.md

 Each line gives us the source and target node (you can view the file in Excel or online [here](https://github.com/melaniewalsh/sample-social-network-datasets/blob/master/sample-datasets/quakers/quaker-edges.csv)).
-Network software will use this file to raw a line (edge) between the source and target node, where the names in this file correspond to the label in the quaker-nodes.csv file.
+Network software will use this file to draw a line (edge) between the source and target node, where the names in this file correspond to the label in the quaker-nodes.csv file.
 Briefly looking through the file, do
 you: